Key Features of a Database Management System (DBMS)

 In conclusion, a DBMS can offer many advantages over a traditional file-based database.
 A DBMS can help you control the data in your database, provide security for your data, manage concurrent access to your database, and optimize your database performance.
 A DBMS can also provide a data dictionary, support for standards, and support for SQL.

 There are a number of different database management systems available, each with its own strengths and weaknesses.
-The right DBMS for a particular application depends on a number of factors, including the type of data to be stored, the performance requirements, the scalability requirements and the budget.
+The right DBMS for a particular application depends on several factors, including the type of data to be stored, the performance requirements, the scalability requirements and the budget.